Irkutsk: Climate

-Irkutsk originally had a borderline subarctic climate (Köppen climate classification Dwc).
-Since 2000, the temperatures have resembled a humid continental climate (Köppen climate classification Dwb).
-Snow cover has disappeared earlier, from late April in the 1930s to late March in the 1980s.
-Discontinuous permafrost depth had decreased from 200 m to 100 m during the same period.
+Irkutsk has a borderline humid continental climate (Köppen climate classification Dwb, bordering Dwc, Trewartha climate classification Dcbc, bordering on Ecbc).

 Irkutsk is characterized by an extreme variation of temperatures between seasons.
 It can be very warm in the summer, and very cold in the winter.
-However, Lake Baikal has a tempering effect, giving Irkutsk temperatures that are less extreme than elsewhere in Siberia.
+However, Lake Baikal has a tempering effect, giving Irkutsk temperatures that are slightly less extreme than at similar latitudes elsewhere in Siberia.
 The warmest month of the year is July, when the average temperature is +19 C; the highest temperature recorded being +37.2 C. The coldest month of the year is January, when the average temperature is −17.6 C, and record low of −49.7 C. Precipitation varies widely throughout the year, with July being the wettest month, when precipitation averages 107 mm.
 The driest month is February, when precipitation averages only 9 mm.
 Almost all precipitation during the Siberian winter falls as fluffy, dry snow.